-- Do not exceed 50 km/h (30 mph) or the chain manufacturer's recommended speed limit, whichever is lower. - Drive carefully avoiding bumps, holes, and sharp turns, which may cause the vehicle to bounce. - Avoid sharp turns or locked-wheel braking, as use of chains may adversely affect vehicle handling.
+- Do not exceed 50 km/h (30 mph) or the chain manufacturer's recommended speed limit, whichever is lower. - Prive carefully avoiding bumps, holes, and sharp turns, which may cause the vehicle to bounce. - Avoid sharp turns or locked-wheel braking, as use of chains may adversely affect vehicle handling. - When driving with chains installed, be sure to drive carefully.
+Slow down before entering the curves to avoid losing control of the vehicle.
+Otherwise an accident may occur.